saidelike/cursorless/docs/contributing/cursorless-in-neovim.md

 # Initial setup

-Install all the common prerequisites.
+1. Install all the common prerequisites.
 See [CONTRIBUTING.md](./CONTRIBUTING.md).

-1. Build the VSCode Cursorless extension
+- Build the VSCode Cursorless extension
-2. Run the VSCode Cursorless extension tests
+- Run the VSCode Cursorless extension tests

-Install all the neovim prerequisites.
+2. Install all the neovim prerequisites.
 See [cursorless.nvim](https://github.com/hands-free-vim/cursorless.nvim/tree/main#prerequisites).

-3. Install the production cursorless.nvim and its dependencies
+- Install the production cursorless.nvim and its dependencies
-4. Confirm production cursorless.nvim is working in neovim
+- Confirm production cursorless.nvim is working in neovim

-Point your neovim configuration to use manually built plugin instead.
-You might have to locate where your neovim configuration are.
+3. Point your neovim configuration to use manually built plugin instead.
+You might have to locate where your neovim configuration is.

-5. Change the cursorless.nvim being used by your neovim configuration
+- Change the cursorless.nvim being used by your neovim configuration

 Disable the production cursorless.nvim by commenting out the line containing `'hands-free-vim/cursorless.nvim'`.
 Enable the debug cursorless.nvim by adding it to the runtimepath. eg: